bl-nkd-v/vector-link-discord-bot/README.md

 A simple Discord bot that listens for messages from Rick (a popular crypto metadata bot) and responds with formatted Vector.fun links.
 When Rick posts information about a token contract, this bot automatically generates a Vector.fun link for that same contract.

+## Add to your server

+If you want to add this bot to your server, you can do so by clicking [this link](https://discord.com/oauth2/authorize?client_id=1328776639370366996).

 ## Features

 - Automatically detects messages from Rick bot